Jalandhar: Population

+As per the 2011 census, Jalandhar had a population of 868,929, of which 460,811 were male, and 408,118 female.
+The literacy rate is 86.20%: for males are 88.81% and females 83.26%.
+Children of 0-6 years are 90,044 (10.36%), with a sex ratio of 867 females per 1000 males.
+Scheduled Castes are 27.26% of the population.

 Religion

-As per the census of 2011, Hinduism and Sikhism are the religions of the vast majority of people in Jalandhar.
+As per the census of 2011, Hinduism is the predominant religion in Jalandhar city, with adherents of Sikhism being a significant minority.

+At the time of the 2011 census, 81.48% of the population spoke Punjabi and 15.63% Hindi as their first language.

 Economy

+Jalandhar is notable for its sports goods industry.
+With an employment of 60,000 to 70,000 people, it is estimated to be ₹1,700 crore industry, with ₹400 crore export and ₹1,300 crore domestic supply.
+In 2022, the Sports Goods Manufacturers and Exporters Association in Jalandhar, with collaboration from local self-help groups, started an initiative to train 1,500 women in stitching soccer balls, ensuring financial development and welfare in the district.

+Another significant contributor to Jalandhar's economy is its leather industry, having a turn over of ₹1,200 to ₹1,500 crore, and ₹400 crore export.

+Smart City Project

-Jalandhar has been selected in the second phase of the smart city project and 200 crores have been allocated to the municipal corporation for initializing the project.
+In the second phase of the Indian Government's Smart City Project, Jalandhar has been selected to participate, marking a pivotal shift in the city's development.

-Jalandhar exports goods like furniture and glass to neighboring cities, and is a global hub for the manufacture of sporting equipment.
-Jalandhar is famous for its sports industry and equipment manufactured in Jalandhar has been used in many international sporting games including Olympics, Commonwealth Games, Asian Games, among others.
-It is also a hub for manufacturing of hand tools.

-Jalandhar is also famous for its leather industry, leather for footwear, leather goods, furniture being sold to export houses located at Delhi, Agra, Kanpur and other Indian cities.
-Together with hand tools it is a major production centre of industrial tool bags being used by workmen in America and Europe.

-Many new malls and shopping complexes are being established at a very rapid pace and as such is also a hub of the NRI's many of whom are from the Jalandhar region.

 Transport

 By air

-The nearest airport is Adampur Airport, northwest of Jalandhar which currently handles only scheduled operation on maiden flights of private carrier Spicejet to Delhi, Mumbai and Jaipur.
-The nearest fully-fledged International Airport is Sri Guru Ram Dass Jee International Airport in Amritsar.
-It is second busiest airport in North India, and is connected to other parts of the country by regular flights.
-Several airlines operate flights from abroad, including London Stansted, Birmingham, Dubai, Singapore, Kuala Lumpur and Doha.
+The nearest airport is Adampur Airport, northwest of Jalandhar, which currently only handles scheduled operation on maiden flights of the private carrier Spicejet, to Delhi, Mumbai and Jaipur.
+The nearest fully-fledged International Airport is Sri Guru Ram Dass Jee International Airport, in Amritsar.
+It is the second busiest airport in North India, and is connected to other parts of the country by regular flights.
+Several airlines operate flights from abroad, including London Stansted, Birmingham, Dubai, Singapore, Kuala Lumpur, and Doha.
 The airport handles as many as 48 flights every week up from the occasional, intermittent ones some years ago.

 By rail

 Direct train service is available for other major cities like Mumbai, Calcutta, Chennai, Patna, Guwahati, Pune, Haridwar, Varanasi, Jaipur, Jhansi, Gwalior, Bhopal and Jammu Tawi.
-Some prestigious trains that halt in Jalandhar City railway station are Howrah Mail, Golden Temple Mail (Frontier Mail), New-Delhi Amritsar Shatabdi Express, Paschim Express.
-Now many trains of Jammu route are extended up to Mata Vaishno Devi-Katra.
+Some prestigious trains that halt in Jalandhar City railway station include the Howrah Mail, Golden Temple Mail (Frontier Mail), New-Delhi Amritsar Shatabdi Express, and the Paschim Express.
+Now, many trains of Jammu route are extended up to Mata Vaishno Devi-Katra.